Confined Space Awareness

-Confined spaces have the potential to be very dangerous places to work.
+Confined spaces have the potential to be very dangerous places to work this online Confined Space training provide the knowledge needed to work safely.
 Hazardous gases in confined spaces are especially dangerous.
 Hydrogen sulphide has factored in dozens of workplace fatalities.
 Other hazards include: oxygen enrichment, oxygen deficiency, excessive temperature, flowing liquid and flowing solids.

 On average, in the UK alone 15 people lose their lives each year from working in confined space.
 So it is vital, those who work in confined spaces are aware of potential hazards and how to avoid them.